MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcloudscript/functions/pfcloudscriptexecutefunctionasync.md

 ## Remarks

 Executes an Azure Function with the profile of the entity that is defined in the request.
 See also CloudScriptRegisterHttpFunctionAsync, CloudScriptRegisterQueuedFunctionAsync.
-If successful, call [PFCloudScriptExecuteFunctionGetResult](pfcloudscriptexecutefunctiongetresult.md) to get the result.
+When the asynchronous task is complete, call [PFCloudScriptExecuteFunctionGetResultSize](pfcloudscriptexecutefunctiongetresultsize.md) and [PFCloudScriptExecuteFunctionGetResult](pfcloudscriptexecutefunctiongetresult.md) to get the result.

 ## Requirements